IBM/cloud-native-starter/documentation/DemoConfiguration.md

 $ scripts/show-urls.sh
 ```

-Invoke the curl command is displayed as output of 'scripts/show-urls.sh' to get ten articles.
+Invoke the curl command which is displayed as output of 'scripts/show-urls.sh' to get ten articles.

 Check out the article [Configuring Microservices with MicroProfile and Kubernetes](http://heidloff.net/article/configuring-java-microservices-microprofile-kubernetes/) for more details.